 The analysis protocol was designed to compare the effect of TENS pulse patterns on re (i) the intensity of perceptual embodiment, and (ii) the intensity to which participants misattributed TENS sensation to the rubber hand.
 A sample size of 22 was estimated using data obtained from our previous study [16] and based on a repeated measures design with a comparison of multiple within-subject means over time [25].
 This would provide 95% confidence intervals of ± 5% for detecting a 1-unit difference on the perceptual embodiment scale assuming 90% precision estimate.
 To ensure equal distribution across the counterbalanced design, 24 participants were recruited and enrolled in the study.

 The embodiment scale demonstrated adequate reliable internal consistency, as determined by the Cronbach’s alpha which ranged from 0.90 – 0.99 for each of the five measurement cycles.
 Thus, the mean of the three items was calculated per participant to give a perceptual embodiment scale score.
 A participant was considered to have experienced the illusion if a scale score of ≥1 was obtained for each condition.
-It was intended that if data were was normally distributed, a one way repeated measures analysis of variance (ANOVA), with post-test comparisons using t-tests, would be conducted.
+It was intended that if data were normally distributed, a one way repeated measures analysis of variance (ANOVA), with post-test comparisons using t-tests, would be conducted.
 If data were non-normally distributed, a one way Friedman’s ANOVA with Wilcoxon Signed Rank post-test comparisons would be conducted.
 Bonferroni corrections for multiple tests were applied resulting in alpha level adjusted to 0.005 for the embodiment scale score data and to 0.008 for the TENS misattribution item.

 RESULTS